 A condition means that you have it and you can pass it on to your children.
 A predisposition means that you are more likely to develop it than other people.

-Compared to Ancestry DNA which breaks the world into 26 different regions, 23andMe on the other hand will break down your DNA over 31 regions.
-So that means you can get a better picture as to where in the world you came from.
+23andMe will break down your DNA over 31 regions.
+So, that means you can get a good indication as to where in the world you came from.

 This is a great tool for any family historian as it can show you where you can concentrate your research, i.e. where in the world that you need to find your ancestors.